How to decide on the best customisation option for your brand's garments

 This style of customisation is where specialised aqueous ink jet technology is used to apply a logo to a garment.
 The printer inks are jetted, or sprayed onto the garment- check out a video of the process here https://www.facebook.com/White2LabelManufacturing/videos/2429208777393415/

 The most popular option- due to it's cost effectiveness and general good quality.
-Provided you've found a good supplier (which can be us) to screen print on your garments, then the finish can come out very well on your garments.
-We would recommend this on most garments if you're looking to firstly establish your brand and want a cost-effective, but good quality option to brand your white label sportswear.
+Provided you've found a good UK clothing manufacturer to screen print for you, then the finish can come out very well on your garments.
+We would recommend this on most garments if you're looking to firstly establish your brand and want a cost-effective, but good quality option to brand your products.
+Most, if not all custom clothing manufacturers will be able to screen print with the only exception being CMT factories (cut, make and trim) who tend not to customise onsite.